adsabs/adsabs-pages/help/Filter.md

 **sort**  You can also sort your results by date, by citation num or by popularity (all of these can be returned in ascending or descending order)

+##**Visualizing the results**##

+The *View* button allows you to visualize your results in various ways.

+   * **Author Network** allows you to illustrate author networks within ADS search results.
+More information about the Author Network is available with the tool.
+You can zoom, filter and search author info in this mode.

 ###**Available links**###

 Following each bibcode is a list of letters which indicate what data are available for the article.